 - And much, much more!

-Teams will compete for prizes which will be awarded for best presentations and most points collected.
-Students will synthesize the summer readings and excursion during the first week of class, when prizes will be announced.
+Teams competed for prizes which were awarded for best presentations and most points collected.
+Students synthesized the summer readings and excursion during the first week of class, when prizes were announced.

 Friday, Aug 28